nucleartide/Breadforge/Readme.md

 <br />

 ## Chapter 7.
+Chasing the first playable

-Chasing the First Playable, while also finding the game's mechanical hook
+> And the importance of finding your game's mechanical hook

 | Feature | Pull Request |
 | --- | --- |